tidymodels/yardstick/tests/testthat/_snaps/misc.md

     Condition
       Error in `yardstick_table()`:
       ! `truth` must be a factor.
-      i This is an internal error in the yardstick package, please report it to the package authors.
+      i This is an internal error that was detected in the yardstick package.
+        Please report it at <https://github.com/tidymodels/yardstick/issues> with a reprex (<https://https://tidyverse.org/help/>) and the full backtrace.

 ---